YaqianQi/Courses/Big Data Specialization/Big Data Integration and Processing/README.md

    - cross/cartesian: Do some process to each pair from two sets
    - match/join: Do some process to each pair from two sets - which have same key.
    - Go-Group: group common items
-   - Fileter: select elements that match a criteria
+   - Filter: select elements that match a criteria
  - Aggregations in Big Data Pipeline
    - What is aggregation:
      - group by, average, min, max, standard deviation, and, or,